 Racism must be addressed through the regeneration of our moral fabric.
 Lofty ideals such as ubuntu (humanity towards others), the concept of a rainbow nation and even African renaissance must find form and relevance in our interactions and lived experiences.
 These philosophical concepts that have core cultural values drawn from the cosmology of our society should invariably be the centrepiece of our sense of nationhood.
 Ultimately, anti-racism efforts are anchored in the morality, science and politics of our society for these were used to support and promote the same.

 The constitution must provide recourse to those aggrieved as a result of racism much as it may be sometimes difficult for the law to define an offence as having been purely racial.
 Equality courts are a promising step towards that direction.
 However, sensitisation needs to be carried out so as to alert people to their existence and role in arbitrating prejudice related offences.
 Consistent denunciation of racism by top government leadership as well as other leaders in different spheres of our society would be important in promoting coexistence, especially to young growing minds.
 Racism is a scourge that humiliates both the perpetrator as well as the victim and so we need to guard ourselves against it lest we lose our dignity.

 The challenge that racism poses to sustainable peace and reconciliation in South African cannot be overemphasised.
 Until we address the social divisions as a result of the history of segregation our quest for the same is likely to remain illusory.

-Article published on Sangonet.
+Originally published on Sangonet.